 - a.
-Each cheerleader candidate may be evaluated and screened by a committee of teachers for character, cooperation, and conduct. - b.
-Judges will be selected by the sponsor/principal. - c.
-The judging panel will consist of an equal number of white and black judges. - d.
-Tryouts will be closed to the public: no parents, boyfriends, girlfriends - 6.27.5 Membership The cheerleaders shall be selected according to the highest tryout scores.
-All scores shall be tallied by the panel of judges and double checked by the judges, principal or his/her designee, cheerleader sponsor, and another school representative.
+Cheerleading candidates may be evaluated by faculty for character, cooperation, and conduct.
+Evaluation scores may be used as part of the tryout scores. - b.
+A diverse group of judges will be selected by the sponsor/principal. - c.
+Tryouts will be closed to the public: no parents, boyfriends, girlfriends, etc. - 6.27.5 Membership The cheerleaders will be selected according to the highest tryout scores.
+All scores will be tallied by the panel of judges and double checked by the principal or his/her designee, and cheerleader sponsor.
+Faculty evaluations may be used as part of the tryout scores.